Don’t Throw Away Your Old Video Games, Controllers or Consoles

 So, now’s the perfect time to do spring cleaning, and donate the gaming consoles, controllers and video games.
 Drop them off the nearest ReStore in Burlington, Milton, Mississauga or Orangeville.
 Heck, if you’ve got any of these vintage gaming consoles like Atari, Magnavox, ColecoVision, or Intellivision, or later models in the 20th century like Nintendo Entertainment System (NEW), Super NES, SEGA Mega Drive or SEGA Dreamcast, or the early PlayStation models, the Habitat HMD ReStores will take them off your hands, too!
 The ReStores also accepts portable gaming systems or handhelds like Nintendo Game Boy, Neo Geo, and even those classic Game & Watch’s from the 1980’s.

 Our ReStores will take care of reselling your console and games and that helps Habitat HMD build affordable homes in West GTA Ontario and North of Toronto in Dufferin region.
+Instead of selling your video game console, consider donating to a nonprofit like Habitat HMD instead, and support sustainability and get a tax receipt in the process.

 Written by: Abe Cipriano